Henry Highland Garnet: Ministry

 These conventions by black activists were called to work for abolition and equal rights.
 Garnet said that slaves should act for themselves to achieve total emancipation.
 He promoted an armed rebellion as the most effective way to end slavery.
-Frederick Douglass and William Lloyd Garrison, along with many other abolitionists both black and white, thought Garnet's ideas were too radical and could damage the cause by arousing too much fear and resistance among whites.
+Frederick Douglass and William Lloyd Garrison, along with many other abolitionists both black and white, thought that Garnet's ideas were too radical and could damage the cause by arousing too much fear and resistance among whites.

 In 1848 Garnet relocated from Troy to Peterboro, New York, home of the great abolition activist Gerrit Smith.
-Garnet supported Smith's Liberty Party, a party of reform that was eventually absorbed into the Republican Party.
+Garnet supported Smith's Liberty Party, a reform party that was eventually absorbed into the Republican Party.

 Anti-slavery role

 Women's participation in the abolitionist movement was controversial and resulted in a split in the American Anti-Slavery Society.
 Arthur Tappan, Lewis Tappan, "and a group of Black ministers, including Henry Highland Garnet" founded the American and Foreign Anti-Slavery Society (AFAS).
 It "was committed to political abolitionism and to male leadership at the top levels."

+On August 17, 1843, at the 1843 National Convention of Colored Citizens in Buffalo, New York, Garnet proposed that the meeting issue an address directly to enslaved people in the South.
+In his address, he advocated for a "general strike" among enslaved people, advocating for rebellion against their masters by refusing to partake in work until freedom from slavery and compensation for their labor had been granted.

+Stanley Harrold describes a split between ideological factions within the Liberty Party, including those who supported Smith and Garrison's more moderate ideas of non-violent abolitionism.
+As a result of their "considerable influence" over the convention, Garnet's speech was not accepted by the greater body, and ultimately went unpublished until 1848.
+The address marked the rise of a new, more "aggressive" form of abolitionism, which proposed that enslaved people take direct action to destroy the institution of slavery.

+Frederick Douglass, who was present at the convention, rallied the opposition against the adoption of Garnet's address.
+He advocated for the continuation of non-violent means of abolition, and criticized the speech for being too aggressive.
+His advocacy against Garnet's address contributed to its defeat, initially by one vote, and later by a greater margin.
+Despite his initial opposition to Garnet's ideas, Douglass acknowledged the "principle of violence to free the slave" by 1849.

 By 1849, Garnet began to support emigration of blacks to Mexico, Liberia, or Haiti, where he thought they would have more opportunities.
 In support of this, he founded the African Civilization Society.
 Similar to the British African Aid Society, it sought to establish a West African colony in Yorubaland (part of present-day Nigeria).
 Garnet advocated a kind of Black nationalism in the United States, which included establishing Black colonies in the sparsely-inhabited Western territories.
 Other prominent members of this movement included minister Daniel Payne, J. Sella Martin, Rufus L. Perry, Henry M. Wilson, and Amos Noë Freeman.